GhassanYusuf/Tronxy-Melzi-v2.0/README.md

 Then Below The Menu Bar Click Tick Sign To Compile, If Successfully Compiled With no errors, Then click the arrow sign next to the tick sign and wait for Arduino to report Done Uploading Sketch.

-#### Step 2 - Download The Nessesary Of The Boot Loader & Install It On Arduino IDE
+#### Step 2 - Download The Necessary Files Of The Boot Loader & Install It On Arduino IDE
 The board that you have originally don't have a bootloader, so it cant talk to your compiler to burn the firmware via USB like the Arduino does, so in order to make it accept new firmware through USB. we have to download some files to make Arduino environment to recognize the board as (Anet A8) [Click Here To Download The Files Needed](https://github.com/SkyNet3D/anet-board)

 ![](./images/38.png)